Online and Distance Degrees > Degree Programs > EdD in Special Education

 • AEL 630 School and Community Partnership

 *Choose from one coursework track.
-Track totals to 12 hours.
+Each track totals to 12 hours.

 Admission

-Admission to the EdD program requires the following:
+Admission to the Doctor of Education in Special Education program requires the following:

 • A master’s degree in special education or a related area

-• An overall undergraduate grade point average of 3.0 on a 4.0 scale or a 3.0 average for the last 60 credit hours in a degree program, or a 3.0 or higher in a completed graduate degree program
+• Applicants may be considered for regular admission to a graduate program when they meet the minimum GPA requirement set by the Graduate School: an overall undergraduate GPA of 3.0 or higher on a 4.0 scale, or a 3.0 average for the last 60 credit hours in a degree program, or a 3.0 or higher GPA in a completed graduate degree program

 Loading...